kilofox/kohana/modules/userguide/guide/userguide/markdown.md

 ## API Links

 You can make links to the api browser by wrapping any class name in brackets.
 You may also include a function name, or property name to link to that specifically.
-All of the following will link to the API browser:
+All the following will link to the API browser:

     [Request]
     [Request::execute]